-- To familiarize yourself with the language and style of treaties
+- To familiarize yourself with the language and style of treaties.

 Preambles constitute the opening declarations of a treaty.
-The pre-ambles provide an overview of the considerations and ambitions of the drafters of a treaty.
-Hence, reading these preambles can give a good indication of the mood that was prevailing at the times.
-In this exercise you will look up these preambles and compare them.
+The preambles provide an overview of the considerations and ambitions of the drafters of the treaty.
+Hence, reading these preambles can give a good indication of the mood that was prevailing at the time.
+In this exercise, you will look up these preambles and compare them.

 - Go to this Wikisource website, which has the texts of all major treaties and contains interesting information on the negotiation and ratification process of the treaties.